Quicr/quicr-arch-spec/moq-arch.md

 Application component is scoped under a given Domain.
-This component identifies aspects specific to a given application instance hosted under a given domain (e.g.meeting identifier, which movie or channel, media type or media quality identifier).
+This component identifies aspects specific to a given application instance hosted under a given domain (e.g., meeting identifier, which movie or channel, media type or media quality identifier).

 Inside each Application Component, there is a set of groups.
 Each